 Here’s an easy salad with a Southwestern flair.
 A tasty combo of avocado and pinto beans, this goes well with simple quesadillas and other tortilla specialties that don’t themselves contain beans.
 This also makes a great portable lunch along with stoneground tortilla chips and some seasonal fruit.
 Photos by Hannah Kaminsky. more→

 This is a delicious and refreshing salad, great anytime, and light enough for warmer weather days.
-I had a few ingredients around that seemed like they’d go good together so I threw this salad together and turned out really nice.
-I’m not really big on measurements so feel free to make adjustments based on your preferences.
+I’m not big on measurements so feel free to make adjustments based on your preferences.
 I brought this to a party and all my omnivore friends went crazy for it.
-It couldn’t be any easier to prepare and so healthy for you, nutrient dense with protein, fiber, vitamins, minerals and antioxidants.
+It couldn’t be any easier to prepare and so healthy for you, nutrient-dense with protein, fiber, vitamins, minerals and antioxidants.
 Who’d have thought, a delicious salad with no salt and no oil!
-Recipe and photo contributed by Sharon Nazarian from Big City Vegan. more→
+Recipe and photo contributed by Sharon Nazarian from Big City Vegan.
+Photos by Evan Atlas.